wendyZhang98/wendyZhang98/README.md

    ---

 ###  Work Experience
-Currently, I am a Data Scientist based in New York City, with 3 years of experience in the Financial industry.
-My passion lies in applying advanced data science and quantitative techniques to solve complex financial challenges.
-I continuously seek to enhance my skills in financial modeling, statistics, and machine learning, always striving to combine theory with real-world application to drive insightful, data-driven decisions.
+Currently, I am a **Full-stack Data Scientist** based in New York City with 3 years of experience in the financial industry.
+My work integrates **data engineering, machine learning, and quantitative research** to solve complex, real-world problems.

+I see data as a lens to understand how systems—markets, businesses, and people—move and interact.
+I build models and analytical frameworks that **turn complexity into clarity, uncovering patterns that drive actionable, data-informed decisions.** My experience spans alt-data research, AML and risk analytics, and business intelligence, grounded in a commitment to rigorous analysis and practical impact.

+Outside of work, I recharge through yoga, meditation, and hiking—habits that help keep my mind **clear, balanced, and creative**.

 #### 🖥️ Full-time Experience
 | Industry           | Company               | Role                      | Summary                                                    |